aimeos/aimeos-docs/src/infrastructure/schema-migrations.md

     public function migrate()
     {
-        $this->msg( 'Creating mynewdomain tables', 0, '' )
+        $this->msg( 'Creating mydomain tables', 0, '' )
         $ds = DIRECTORY_SEPARATOR;

         $files = [
-            'db-mynewdomain' => 'default' . $ds . 'schema' . $ds . 'mynewdomain.php'
+            'db-mydomain' => 'default' . $ds . 'schema' . $ds . 'mydomain.php'
         ];
         $this->setupSchema( $files );
     }
 }
 ```

 In the *migrate()* method, you have to call the *setupSchema()* method from the parent class with the file that contains your schema definition.
-The *$files* array contains the name of the database connection as key (*db* is used if *db-mynewdomain* isn't explicitely configured) and the relative path to the schema file.
+The *$files* array contains the name of the database connection as key (*db* is used if *db-mydomain* isn't explicitely configured) and the relative path to the schema file.

 ## Modify existing tables